shav108/LME/README.md

 - Designed to run air gapped with no access to internet.
 - Podman runs rootful instead of rootless.
 - Another container is used for a local Elastic EPR repo.
+- Wazuh config was changed to allow collection of syslog from anywhere (can be filtered).
 - All the rest of the documentation from CISA LME applies.

 # Packages